A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 Bonus Stop: Bethabara: Just 15 minutes north of Old Salem, Historic Bethabara Park marks the Moravians’ first settlement in the South (1753) and makes an easy add-on.
 Start at the Visitor Center, then explore the restored Gemeinhaus, gardens, historic structures, nature trails and more.
 Admission is free, with $5 guided tours offered most days.

-Discover Reynolda: Art, Gardens, and Shopping
+2. Discover Reynolda: Art, Gardens, Shopping

 All combined, the 170-acre Reynolda estate blends history, art, and everyday indulgence into one of Winston-Salem’s most memorable experiences.